We hope you’ll find the following answers helpful.

 If you’ve built up pension in more than one DB section of the Nestlé UK Pension Fund, your pension might have built up slightly differently in each one.
 You can see a breakdown of this by logging in to Your account.
 To log in, you’ll need your member number, which you'll find in part 4 of your statement.

-Your 2024 statement
+Your 2025 statement

-Why is the estimated value of my future pension from my DC account different from the value shown in my 2023 statement?
+Why is the estimated value of my future pension from my DC account different from the value shown in my 2024 statement?

-We’ve shown you the benefits that you might be able to get from your DC account by assuming that you'll convert it to a pension with an insurance company.
+We’ve shown you the benefits you might be able to get from your DC account by assuming you'll convert it to a pension with an insurance company.
 This kind of product is also known as an annuity.
 It’s important to remember that the cost of buying an annuity varies and is likely to change each year.
 You don’t have to convert your DC account into an annuity, though – you can find out more about the other options you have for taking your savings in part 1 of your statement.

 When we work out the amount of pension you could buy with your DC account, we base our calculations on several things.
 These include:

-• How much we expect your DC account to be worth at your target retirement age, which is based on factors like:
+- How much we expect your DC account to be worth at your target retirement age, which is based on factors like:

-• when you expect to retire,
+- when you expect to retire,

-• the savings you’ve already built up in your DC account, and how they have changed over the year,
+- the savings you’ve already built up in your DC account, and how they have changed over the year,

-• your assumed future savings to DC Core,
+- your assumed future savings to DC Core,

-• future investment returns on your current and future savings, and – if you’re member of DB Core or DB CorePlus – how much we expect your salary to grow above the DB pensionable earnings cap.
+- future investment returns on your current and future savings, and – if you’re member of DB Core or DB CorePlus – how much we expect your salary to grow above the DB pensionable earnings cap.

-This year, the value of your future pension from your DC savings may be higher than the value shown in your 2023 statement.
+This year, the value of your future pension from your DC savings may be higher than the value shown in your 2024 statement.

 In general, there are likely to be three key reasons for this:

-• How your DC account has grown over the year compared with what we assumed last year.
+- How your DC account has grown over the year compared with what we assumed last year.

-• We’ve assumed higher future investment returns for most funds.
+- We’ve assumed higher future investment returns for most funds.
 The younger you are, the bigger the impact this has on the projected value of your DC account when you retire.
 This is because we’ve assumed that you’re likely to be benefitting from higher investment returns over a longer period.

 Look at your figures (continued)